asutoshpalai/pythia/about/index.md

 As you might have read from the description, it's an operating system.
 It is right from the boot sector code to the kernel, that means it practically has no dependencies (at least till now).
 It has a few drivers (clock, VGA, and keyboard) and very soon I am planning to add a memory manager.

 # Why?
 Well, I have written about the story of why this ever came into existence and why I decided to publish it (considering that every Computer Science student has to develop one) on [my blog](http://blog.asutoshpalai.in/2016/05/my-journey-in-land-of-operating-systems.html).
-As a short version, I would I like to say that I was just kinda attracted towards it and too a bit further than required by my course.
+As a short version, I would I like to say that I was just kinda attracted towards OS development and took a bit further than required by my course.
 Then I thought that someone else might want to relive the journey so I want to document my resources in developing this.

 # A bit of road-map
-I don't plan on it much, but I just love to keep hacking on this when I have time and energy.
+I don't have much plans for it, but I just love to keep hacking on this when I have time and energy.
 My present plans for this is to first give it a user space.
 It still a bit far away considering I don't have a memory manager and process manager, but I didn't have high hopes for it right from the start.

 # Features it currently has
 1. A boot loader (it's a two staged one)